-43. Tear gas can cause severe coughing, crying, mucus production, and can make it difficult to breathe.12 It can also cause vision to become blurry, and eyes to tear up, become inflamed, and feel like they are burning.13 It can cause skin to turn red, become blistery, develop a rash or chemical burn.14 It also causes disorientation.15

-44. Tear gas can also cause respiratory arrest, vomiting and allergic reactions, and it can permanently damage the eyes, cause asthma symptoms, and cause traumatic brain injury.16 It can also have adverse effects on pregnant people and fetuses.17 spread infectious droplets, putting people at higher risk of symptomatic or severe COVID-19.19
+- 40. Tear gas can cause severe coughing, crying, mucus production, and can make it difficult to breathe.12 It can also cause vision to become blurry, and eyes to tear up, become inflamed, and feel like they are burning.13 It can cause skin to turn red, become blistery, develop a rash or chemical burn.14 It also causes disorientation.15 - 41.
+Tear gas can also cause respiratory arrest, vomiting and allergic reactions, and it can permanently damage the eyes, cause asthma symptoms, and cause traumatic brain injury.16 It can also have adverse effects on pregnant people and fetuses.17 - 42.
+Tear gas chemicals are banned in warfare.
+18 - 43.
+During the global COVID-19 pandemic, tear gas can cause people to cough and spread infectious droplets, putting people at higher risk of symptomatic or severe COVID-19.19